100 Recently Extinct Animals

 U.S. Fish & Wildlife Service

-Of all the animals alive on earth today, amphibians are the most endangered--and countless amphibian species have succumbed to disease, disruption of the food chain, and devastation of their natural habitats.
+Of all the animals alive today, amphibians are the most endangered—and countless amphibian species have succumbed to disease, food chain disruption, and natural habitat devastation.

 10 Recently Extinct Big Cats